CesiumGS/3d-tiles/README.md

   Classic quadtree subdivision.
 </p>

-3D Tiles enables quadtree variations such as non-uniform subdivision and tight bounding volumes (as opposed to bounding, for example, the full 25% of the parent tile, which is wasteful for sparse datasets).
+3D Tiles enable quadtree variations such as non-uniform subdivision and tight bounding volumes (as opposed to bounding, for example, the full 25% of the parent tile, which is wasteful for sparse datasets).

 <p align="center">
   <img src="figures/quadtree-tight.png" /><br />